appsmithorg/appsmith/appsmith_templates.md

 You can use the applications for yourself following the simple steps below:

-1. Log in to Appsmith
-2. Click on the application of your choice
+1. Click on the application of your choice
-3. On the top right hand corner, you will see an option to `fork` the application
+2. On the top right hand corner, you will see an option to `fork` the application
+4. Click on `fork` application
+5. Log in to Appsmith, if not already
-4. Click on `fork` application -> select organization to which the application should be forked
+6. Select organization to which the application should be forked
-5. Change datasource credentials to connect to your backend
+7. Change datasource credentials to connect to your backend
-6. You now have a fully functional app to use or build on top of
+8. You now have a fully functional app to use or build on top of

 Would you like to contribute your app?
 Just write in to akshay@appsmith.com.